 There's a reason high blood pressure is called the "silent killer."
 Not only is high BP a risk factor for heart disease, but oftentimes, there are no warning signs or symptoms of the condition, which can develop stealthily, over time.

 In fact, even though high blood pressure affects nearly half of all adults in the United States, an estimated 1 in 3 people don't know they have it — and therefore, aren't being treated for it, according to the Centers for Disease Control and Prevention (CDC).

 The problem: Left untreated, high BP can lead to heart attack, stroke, vision loss, kidney disease, sexual dysfunction and more.
 The only way to know if your numbers are too high is by getting your blood pressure measured.
-(Your doctor can do this at an office visit, or you can check your numbers with an at-home blood pressure monitor.)

 The good news is there are ways to control your blood pressure, either with medication or lifestyle changes.
 Read on to learn more high blood pressure statistics.

 High blood pressure (hypertension) occurs when blood flows through your blood vessels with too much force.
 Doctors measure BP using two numbers: The top (systolic) measures the pressure when the heart beats, and the bottom (diastolic) measures the pressure when the heart rests between beats, according to the American Heart Association (AHA).
 Here's a breakdown of those numbers:

 - Healthy blood pressure is lower than 120/80 millimeters of mercury (mm Hg)

 - Elevated blood pressure is between 120/80 mm Hg and 129/80 mm Hg

 - Stage 1 high blood pressure is 130/80 mm Hg to 139/89 mm Hg